 Experience/skills currently needed in board members.
 The church will be best served by a Presbyterian Mission Agency Board whose members constitute a wide range of experience and skills.
 We are particularly seeking persons with these skills in 2016:

 - Funds Development

-- Minimum mandatory commitment to spend 8 -12 days a year attending Presbyterian Mission Agency Board meetings (in Assembly years there are three meetings per year - one in February, May, and September and in non-Assembly years there are two meetings per year - one in February and in September)
+- Minimum mandatory commitment to spend 8 -12 days a year attending Presbyterian Mission Agency board meetings (in Assembly years there are three meetings per year - in February, May, and September and in non-Assembly years there are two meetings per year - in April and in September)

 - Service on at least one other related committee, requiring up to six additional days per year

 - Willingness and ability to serve on various task forces, other boards, and committees